-This is a historic decision that will radically change the Indian retail landscape: in the case of single-brand stores, foreign companies will no longer necessarily have to establish partnerships with local companies, while in multi-brand stores they will be able to open their own stores after having found a local partner. without resorting to cash & carry.
+This is a historic decision that will radically change the landscape of Indian retail: in the case of single-brand stores, foreign companies will no longer necessarily have to establish partnerships with local companies, while in multi-brand stores, they will be able to open their own points of sale after finding a local partner, without resorting to cash & carry anymore.

-This reform will transform some sectors, including the luxury sector, supermarkets and agriculture and will also have important repercussions from a social and economic point of view:
+This reform will transform some sectors, including luxury, supermarkets, and agriculture, and will also have significant repercussions from a social and economic point of view.

-– Indian retailers will be able to count on the influx of money from abroad
+Indian retailers will be able to count on an influx of money from abroad

-– there will be a modernization of the sector and of the logistic networks, and a better conservation of the products
+– there will be a modernization of the sector and logistics networks, and better product preservation

-– greater transparency will be ensured especially in the agricultural sector, dominated up to now by intermediaries
+– greater transparency will be ensured, especially in the agricultural sector, which has until now been dominated by intermediaries

-– local kirana shops will need to modernize to remain competitive
+– local kirana shops will have to modernize to remain competitive

-– there will be a drop in inflation, a real thorn in the side of the government
+– there will be a drop in inflation, a real thorn in the government's side

-The Indian retail sector, whose turnover is around USD 450 billion a year, is therefore ready to explode definitively.
-However, it must be considered that not all states are in favor of this decision: the governments of the states of Tamil Nadu, Uttar Pradesh and West Bengal have already announced that they will oppose and will try to block the law.
-The situation is different for the States of Gujarat, Maharashtra, Rajasthan, Haryana, Andhra Pradesh, Punjab and Orissa which will support the reform.
+The Indian retail sector, with an annual turnover of around 450 billion USD, is therefore poised for a definitive explosion.
+However, it must be considered that not all states are in favor of this decision: the governments of Tamil Nadu, Uttar Pradesh, and West Bengal have already announced that they will oppose and work to block the law.
+The situation is different for the states of Gujarat, Maharashtra, Rajasthan, Haryana, Andhra Pradesh, Punjab, and Orissa, which will support the reform.

 The success of Italian companies in India